Azure/AzureDataLake/docs/GettingStarted.md

 1. Click **Browse** and select **Subscriptions**.
 1. Select the desired subscription.
 1. Write down the given Subscription ID.
 You'll need this later.

+#### Email your TAP Buddy
+Send your Subscription ID to your TAP Buddy to receive access to Azure Data Lake.

 #### Install Azure PowerShell with Data Lake